fukurosan/Jhaystack/docs/advanced-search.md

 > ## Speed

-Online searches will never be as fast as offline searches, but there are things you can do to help Jhaystack perform better.
+Full string approximation scans will never be as fast as indexed search, but there are things you can do to help Jhaystack perform better.

 #### Limiting results
 Do you only need x amount of results?
 Set a result limit.
 This means Jhaystack can stop searching as soon as it has found enough matches.